At Western University, we pride ourselves on offering the best student experience inside and outside of the classroom.

-Western is home to the Mustangs varsity sports that range from basketball and football, to figure skating and lacrosse.
+Western is home to the Mustangs.
+Varsity sports range from basketball and football, to figure skating and lacrosse.
 The Western Mustangs participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.

-Check out varsity athletics at Western including try-out dates.
+Find more about varsity athletics at Western, including try-out dates.